-Police memorials are a lasting tribute to officers who sacrificed their lives protecting others.
-They also serve as a reminder of the risk officers across the country take every day.
-There are numerous physical monuments nationwide, and many more online memorials, that honor fallen officers.
+Police memorials are a lasting tribute to officers who sacrificed their lives protecting others, and they serve as reminders of the risk officers across the country take every day.
+The following lists include physical monuments found nationwide and online memorials which honor fallen officers.

 National Law Enforcement Officers Memorial